 All children are admitted to the school within the scope of the school's admissions policy (see Admissions Policy).
 All children will be admitted irrespective of any special educational need insofar as the restraints of the buildings, staffing and resources allow.

 Links with other schools

-- Records received from a child's previous school are utilised to inform staff of any Special Needs a child may have. - All records are passed on to other schools when a child transfers. - Links with infant, junior and secondary schools are maintained through TPA (Transition Partnership Agreement Meeting) meetings with relevant staff including the class teachers and SENCOs of all schools.
+- Records received from a child's previous school are utilised to inform staff of any Special Needs a child may have. - All records are passed on to other schools or held when a child transfers in line with the Perins MAT Annual review of school records and safe data destruction checklist. - Links with infant, junior and secondary schools are maintained through TPA (Transition Partnership Agreement Meeting) meetings with relevant staff including the class teachers and SENCOs of all schools.
 Discussions on pupils with Special Needs take place to ensure an 'informed' transfer, as well as relevant documents being forwarded. - The SENCO also has access to the local SENCO circle of further support and guidance